ITensor/website/docs/cppv3/book/index.md

 When constructing an Index you can additionally provide a comma-separated list of tags which help to identify this Index.
 Only Index objects with the exact same set of tags will compare equal to one other (when compared with the `==` operator).
-Tags are also useful for identifying certain indices when looking at a printout, and for retrieving or manipulating specific indices belonging to an ITensor.
+Tags are also useful for identifying certain indices or retrieving a certain index from an ITensor.

 To specify tags when defining an Index, list them after the Index dimension: